 5. If a Stafford loan does not provide enough financing to meet my educational needs what else is available?

-You many want to consider a Parent Plus Loan (Parents of undergraduate students only) or an Alternative Loan (Undergraduate and Graduate students.), please apply at www.lindenwood.edu.
+You many want to consider a Parent Plus Loan (parents of undergraduate students only) or an Alternative Loan (undergraduate and graduate students).

 6. Why do I have to provide my parents information?